olleolleolle/http_stub/README.md

         // same as stub request...
       },
       ...
+    ],
+    "triggered_scenario_names": [
+      "other_scenario_name",
+      "another_scenario_name",
+      ...
     ]
   }
 ```

-The number of stubs in a scenario is arbitrary.
-To activate, issue a GET to the activation_uri.
+The number of stubs and other scenarios to activate in a scenario is arbitrary.
+To activate a scenario, issue a GET to its name.

 DELETE to /stubs/scenarios in order to clear all configured scenarios.